01-edu/public/subjects/mousevr/README.md

 - In order to play the game, the player only needs to use the mouse and never the keyboard.

 - Create your own interaction point to indicate where the player is heading.
-  - The design of the interaction point is up to you, but it should display a text underneath it, indicating where this interaction point is going to lead the player to (burger store, metro, park, etc...)
+  - The design of the interaction point is up to you, but it should display a text underneath it, indicating where this interaction point is going to lead the player to (burger store, metro, park, etc...).
   - There should always be an interaction point visible to the player, somewhere in the world that lets the player quit, no matter where the player is in the map.

 - There should be no brutal transitions in the teleportation phase.